-- Those with an existing mortgage under the share ownership scheme, who want to move
+- Those who already have a mortgage under the Shared Ownership scheme and who want to move

-- People who previously owned a property, but do not own one now, who don’t have the means to take on a full mortgage outright
+- People who previously owned a property but do not own one now, and who don’t have the means to take on a full mortgage outright

-- Households with a combined annual income lower than £80,000 (£90,000 in London), whether or not they fit into one of the above categories.
+- Households with a combined annual income of less than £80,000 (or £90,000 in London), whether or not they fit into one of the above categories

 Can I get Shared Ownership with Bad Credit?

-Do I still qualify if I have a bad credit history?
+“Can I still qualify for a Shared Ownership mortgage if I have bad credit?”

 Shared Ownership Mortgage with Bad Credit